 - If you had shortened your duration back in Jan, your fixed income portfolio should be in a better shape.
 But if short term rates start to rise, the impact will be minimal.
 This is not to say you will not suffer losses

-- Pls continue to stick to fundamentals.
-Zombie companies are for the Reddits and Robinhoods.
+- Please continue to stick to fundamentals.
+Zombie companies are for the Redditors and the Robinhood crowd.
 What all these stimulus and ultra-low interest rates have done is to provide an unsustainable lifeline to these companies which is merely sucking capital and talent.
 When the long term yield rises, they will not survive.
-As it is, they are not generating enough to sustain principal repayments.
-They can barely sustain the interest payments.

 - If you had sold a receiver swaption in Jan and bought it back now, you’ll have made 4% in approx. 2 months